Nord Stream pipelines sabotage: Detection

 On 21 June 2023, underwater drone footage obtained in a collaboration between German RTL, French Libération, Danish Ekstra Bladet and TV 2 from the southernmost sabotage site was published along with an analysis.
 The ruptured NS2 pipeline was filmed at a depth of 75 m.
 The steel part of the pipe had been severed with a cut that was clean except for a small indentation with the two separated pipe ends being 5 m apart in a large crater.
 A named demolitions expert formerly with Denmark's Engineer Regiment and with the Danish Defence Intelligence Service argued that the steel was cut with a shaped charge using just a few kilograms of high detonation velocity explosives.
 His opinion was shared by an unnamed French demolitions expert still in active duty.
 Two Danish engineers with expertise in pipeline construction argued that the highly pressurised gas released by the explosion could have bent the severed pipeline ends, formed the crater in the seabed, and caused the seismic tremor.

+In the 2026 London High Court insurance claim dispute case, the explosive experts of both parties in the case jointly agreed that "some type of directional (i.e. shaped) charge" using RDX explosive was used, and damage to the pipelines was caused by initial piercing by the explosive charge and then pipe whip which caused bending failure.
+In some locations two explosive charges were used and in others just one charge.
+The pipelines were generally over 80% embedded into the seabed and charges were generally positioned on top.
+In one location where a dent was found in the pipeline but no pipe failure, the court found it was "more likely than not" caused by an explosion consistent with an approximately 5 kg RDX charge (such as for example a standard Hayrick 5.3 kg maritime demolition charge) that had fallen off the pipeline to between 0.5–1 metre away.

+Not all possible explosions caused pipe failure.
+The High Court case identified that the unfractured NS 2 pipe B was also damaged at 02:03 CEST, at a location alongside the NS 2 pipe A leak at the same time, but no leak occurred; the court which was concerned with a NS 1 insurance claim came to no conclusion as to the cause.
+The pipeline dent discussed above, probably from a charge intended to fracture it, was on NS 1 pipe B.